 While working hard to ensure that you develop the necessary knowledge and technical skills, we also work to make sure that our residents maintain their compassion and emotional health.
 The residency is coordinating efforts of faculty across all venues where Professional Development and Well-Being are the focus.
 This includes workshops and a retreat for interns, communication training in the skills lab and the Leadership Management Training Program.
 A one resident/one intern team design, common on many of our services, promotes the development of closer working relationships between seniors and interns.
 Regular conferences addressing analyses of medical errors and reflections on the care of dying patients provide necessary opportunities for further development as professionals in an open, non-threatening environment.

 The IHI Open School and Core Lectures provide fundamental knowledge in QI to all trainees.
-Beginning 2015-2016 there is a more structured group QI project requirement to promote application of principles.
+There is a structured group QI project requirement to promote application of principles.
 Institutional Quality and Safety Leaders interact closely with the residency program and trainees so our residents take ownership of quality and patient safety.

 There are a variety of elective opportunities available for our residents.
 A list of these electives can be found here.
 Additional information on some of these opportunities are listed below.